Feature updates for Windows 10 and later policy in Intune

 - You use the Windows Update for Business deployment service graph API to remove the device from feature update management.

-Create and assign Windows 10 feature updates policy
+Create and assign Feature updates for Windows 10 and later policy

 Sign in to the Microsoft Endpoint Manager admin center.

-Select Devices > Windows > Windows 10 Feature updates > Create profile.
+Select Devices > Windows > Feature updates for Windows 10 and later > Create profile.

-Under Basics, specify a name, a description (optional), and for Feature update to deploy, select the version of Windows with the feature set you want, and then select Next.
+Specify a name, a description (optional), and for Feature update to deploy, select the version of Windows with the feature set you want, and then select Next.
+Only versions of Windows that remain in support are available to select.

 Under Assignments, choose + Select groups to include and then assign the feature updates deployment to one or more device groups.
 Select Next to continue.